-In December 2022, P&O Cruises latest ship, Arvia, will set sail on its maiden voyage.
-It joins its sister ship, Iona, which only began its cruise career last summer.
+In December 2022, P&O Cruises latest ship, Arvia, set sail on its maiden voyage.
+It joined its sister ship, Iona.
 Both ships are Excel class, designed to ‘invite the outdoors in with their panoramic views onboard, and they share many similarities.
 But there are some key differences too.
 So, if you’re planning your next cruise holiday and deliberating between P&O Cruises newest ships, Iona and Arvia, here’s our guide to help.

 A cruise ship pool rarity